eanders-MS/pxt-data-pipe/README.md

 **Special note**: These projects depend on a shared library:
 * `packages/browser-extension/common`

 When running `yarn watch`, code changes in shared libraries ***are not automatically picked up* and must be manually rebuilt**.
 There are two ways to do this:

 1. Stop and restart `yarn watch`.
-    2. By running `yarn build` in the shared lib folder.
+2. Run `yarn build` in the shared lib folder.
 Once this is done, the active `yarn watch` process will pick up the changes.

-### Installing in Chrome
+### Installing local build in Chrome

 1. In Chrome, open the extension management page by navigating to `chrome://extensions`.
 2. Enable developer mode if necessary by clicking the toggle switch next to **Developer mode**.
 3. Click the **LOAD UNPACKED** button and select the `packages/browser-extension/dist` folder.

+**Note**: Whenever the extension is rebuilt, it must be reloaded in Chrome via the "reload" button.

+**Note**: Whenever the extension is reloaded, its connection to existing MakeCode tabs is broken.
+This is a feature/limitation of Chrome with no straightforward workaround.
+Refresh these pages to reconnect them to the extension.

 ## Connecting to Arcade